MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-organization-app.md

 ### Get the Azure AD access token and call the Power BI service

-In order to embed Power BI content (such as reports and dashboards), you app needs to get an [Azure AD token](embedded/embed-tokens.md#azure-ad-token).
+In order to embed Power BI content (such as reports and dashboards), your app needs to get an [Azure AD token](embedded/embed-tokens.md#azure-ad-token).
 To get the token, you'll need a [configuration object](/javascript/api/overview/powerbi/embed-report#embed-an-existing-report).

 The code in this section uses the .NET Core dependency injection pattern.
-When your class needs to use a service, you can simply add a constructor parameter for that service and the .NET Core runtime takes care of passing the service instance at run time.
-In this case, the constructor is injecting an instance of the .NET Core configuration service using the `IConfiguration` parameter which is used to retrieve the `PowerBi:ServiceRootUrl` configuration value from **appsettings.json**.
-The `ITokenAcquisition` parameter which is named `tokenAcquisition` holds a reference to the Microsoft authentication service provided by the `Microsoft.Identity.Web` library and will be used to acquire access tokens from Azure AD.
+When your class needs to use a service, you can add a constructor parameter for that service and the .NET Core runtime takes care of passing the service instance at run time.
+In this case, the constructor is injecting an instance of the .NET Core configuration service using the `IConfiguration` parameter, which is used to retrieve the `PowerBi:ServiceRootUrl` configuration value from **appsettings.json**.
+The `ITokenAcquisition` parameter, which is named `tokenAcquisition` holds a reference to the Microsoft authentication service provided by the `Microsoft.Identity.Web` library and will be used to acquire access tokens from Azure AD.

 The `RequiredScopes` field holds a string array containing a set of [delegated permissions](/azure/active-directory/develop/v2-permissions-and-consent) supported by the Power BI service API.
 When your application calls across the network to acquire an Azure AD token, it will pass this set of delegated permissions so that Azure AD can include them in the access token it returns.